-Cybersecurity strategy must be an ongoing, dominant priority for all businesses as we adapt to a post COVID-19 world, where the lines between work and home are increasingly blurred.
+Cybersecurity strategy must be an ongoing, dominant priority for all businesses as we adapt to a post-COVID-19 world, where the lines between work and home are increasingly blurred.
 The importance of cybersecurity continues to accelerate as internet access expands as employees work from home using personal hardware and consumer security products.
-Risks increase as multiple devices beyond PCs and phones to include tablets, wearables, and smart network devices, are added to the mix.
+Risks increase as multiple devices beyond PCs and phones including tablets, wearables, and smart network devices, are added to the mix.
 Meanwhile, hackers and malicious actors are increasing their sophistication.

 The Care Standard for Cybersecurity

 According to a recent Gartner report, “The Urgency to Treat Cybersecurity as a Business Decision, CTOs need to consider the risks, security priorities, and investments that impact their business outcomes.”
 A key recommendation in the report is that CTOs need to focus on IT cost optimization, finance, risk, and value to optimize risk and business performance and to improve cybersecurity readiness by treating it as a choice and a business decision.
 One way to develop an outcome-driven cybersecurity strategy is to employ The CARE Standard for Cybersecurity outlined below.

 Ultimately, these are value judgments that must be credible and defensible.
 In these four characteristics are a myriad of opportunities to do what is best for the organization.
 It supports the creation of a balance between protection and running the business.
 It also embodies the incentive to build a better security capability that delivers better outcomes, not just spend more money on security.